-Evaluating efficiency gains from adopting property rights-based fisheries management is data intensive, complicated by delays in adjusting to economic incentives implicit in output control regulations, and potentially confounded by the effects of changing stock abundance and other fundamentals.
-This paper evaluates harvesting efficiency for the universe of vessel participants in the West Coast groundfish trawl fishery two years prior to and six years following introduction of individual fishing quota (IFQ) regulations.
-Our methods control for delayed fleet restructuring and confounding effects of changing groundfish stock abundance.
+This paper evaluates harvesting efficiency for the universe of vessels that participated in the West Coast groundfish trawl fishery two years prior to and six years following the intro- duction of an individual fishing quota (IFQ) regulation.
+Our economic efficiency measures control for delayed fleet restructuring and potentially confounding effects of unobserved stock abundance and/or other time-varying factors.
 We find that under IFQs, redundant vessel capital exited the groundfish fishery at a rate of 5.77% per year, and resource rent increased at a rate of 6.02% per year.
-Annual resource rent is estimated at $31.26 million at six years of IFQ regulation, with additional gains pending due to continued fleet restructuring.
-Our results suggest that the efficiency gains from reversing the tragedy of the commons in fisheries can take years to materialize and may be substantially larger than acknowledged in earlier literature.
+Annual resource rent is estimated at $31.26 million in the sixth year of the IFQ regulation, with additional gains of $5.059 million per year pend- ing due to incomplete fleet rationalization.
+Our findings suggest that efficiency gains from reversing the economic tragedy of the commons in fisheries derive in large part from costs savings that may take years to materialize.
+Efficiency gains under IFQ regulations may be substantially larger than acknowledged in earlier literature.

 Q22, L25, L51